January 31, 2019

 What is a sentinel lymph node biopsy?

-Sentinel lymph nodes are an important part of the immune system, and they contain the cells that monitor foreign substances, like bacteria, viruses and cancer.
-Sentinel lymph node mapping helps to identify the lymph nodes that are at highest risk for containing cancer.
+Lymph nodes are an important part of the immune system.
+They contain the cells that monitor foreign substances, like bacteria, viruses and cancer.
+Sentinel lymph nodes are the first nodes that drain from a specific location in the body, and mapping them helps to identify the lymph nodes that are at the highest risk for cancer.

 What happens during a sentinel lymph node biopsy?

-A surgeon injects a marker called a radiotracer around the site of the tumor.
+Before surgery, a surgeon or nuclear medicine provider injects a marker called a radiotracer around the site of the tumor.
 The radiotracer flows through the lymphatic system – a path or network of lymph channels and nodes.
-This allows the surgeon to see what lymph nodes are draining from the tumor first and identify a sentinel lymph node.
+This allows the surgeon to see what lymph nodes are draining from the tumor first and identify the sentinel lymph node(s).

 What are the benefits of sentinel lymph node biopsy?

-This technique uses a smaller incision and can prevent patients from needing a more invasive surgery.
-It can shorten postoperative recovery times and lower the risk of side effects like lymphedema, swelling caused by the removal of more lymph nodes.
+This technique uses a smaller incision and may prevent patients from needing more invasive surgery.
+It can shorten recovery times and lower the risk of side effects like lymphedema, tissue swelling caused by the removal of more lymph nodes.

 What are the risks of a sentinel lymph node biopsy?

-The risks are very low risk, aside from the very low chance -- 2 to 4% -- that a sentinel lymph node would not be able to be identified.
+The risks are very low risk, aside from a 1% to 2% chance that a sentinel lymph node would not be able to be identified.

 Some patients have concerns about the radiotracer used to find the sentinel lymph node.
 While it is radioactive, the tracer has a very low-energy emission particle.
 No severe adverse reactions have been reported, and the only negative reaction reported has been rare episodes of brief pain during the injection.